awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

    For more information about Amazon VPC network ACLs, see [Network ACLs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html) in the *Amazon VPC User Guide\.*

 1. Ensure that the backup retention period is set long enough that no binary logs are purged during the export\.
 If any of the logs are purged before the export has completed, you must restart replication from the beginning\.
-For more information about setting the backup retention period, see [Working With Backups](USER_WorkingWithAutomatedBackups.md)\.
+For more information about setting the backup retention period, see [Working with backups](USER_WorkingWithAutomatedBackups.md)\.

 1. Use the `mysql.rds_set_configuration` stored procedure to set the binary log retention period long enough that the binary logs aren't purged during the export\.
-For more information, see [Accessing MySQL Binary Logs](USER_LogAccess.Concepts.MySQL.md#USER_LogAccess.MySQL.Binarylog)\.
+For more information, see [Accessing MySQL binary logs](USER_LogAccess.Concepts.MySQL.md#USER_LogAccess.MySQL.Binarylog)\.

 1. Create an Amazon RDS read replica from the source MySQL DB instance to further ensure that the binary logs of the source MySQL DB instance are not purged\.
-For more information, see [Creating a Read Replica](USER_ReadRepl.md#USER_ReadRepl.Create)\.
+For more information, see [Creating a read replica](USER_ReadRepl.md#USER_ReadRepl.Create)\.

 1. After the Amazon RDS read replica has been created, call the `mysql.rds_stop_replication` stored procedure to stop the replication process\.
 The source MySQL DB instance no longer purges its binary log files, so they are available for the replication process\.

 1. \(Optional\) Set both the `max_allowed_packet` parameter and the `slave_max_allowed_packet` parameter to the maximum size to avoid replication errors\.
 The maximum size for both parameters is 1 GB\.
 We recommend this setting for both parameters\.
-For information about setting parameters, see [Modifying Parameters in a DB Parameter Group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.
+For information about setting parameters, see [Modifying parameters in a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

-## Copy the Database<a name="MySQL.Procedural.Exporting.NonRDSRepl.CopyData"></a>
+## Copy the database<a name="MySQL.Procedural.Exporting.NonRDSRepl.CopyData"></a>

 Perform the following steps to copy the database\.